Bay Area Hiker Links and Recommended Reading

 Geology Trails of

-Northern California, by Robin C. Johnson and Dot Lofstrom (order
+Northern California, by Robin C. Johnson and Dot Lofstrom.
+Only a few bay

-book, which spans from the California-Oregon border south to the Carrizo Plain.
+area hikes are included in this book, which spans from the California-Oregon

+border south to the Carrizo Plain.
 There are some photos but no trail maps.
-The writing is lively and informative

-without a pedantic tone, and details hikes through parks with volcanism, fault
+The writing is lively and informative without a pedantic tone, and details hikes

-activity, caves, fossils, geothermal activity, glaciation, mining, erosional
+through parks with volcanism, fault activity, caves, fossils, geothermal activity,

-features, rock collecting, and sand dunes.
-I'll certainly use book for local
+glaciation, mining, erosional features, rock collecting, and sand dunes.
+I'll

-hikes, but it'll also find a home in my camping reference bookshelf, for future
+certainly use book for local hikes, but it'll also find a home in my camping

-trips to Yosemite, Lava Beds, Lassen, and Pinnacles.
+reference bookshelf, for future trips to Yosemite, Lava Beds, Lassen, and Pinnacles.

-Geologic Trips: San Francisco and the Bay Area, by Ted Konigsmark
+Geologic Trips: San Francisco and the Bay Area, by Ted Konigsmark.

 Nature and spirituality

-treatise on nature and life.
+Pulitzer Prize-winning memoir is an enchanting treatise on nature and life.

 Other books (travel, walking, California-related fiction, and